tuckerbabcock/EngSketchPad/README.txt

     include           - location for all ESP header files lib               - a directory that will contain libraries, shared objects and DLLs
-    SLUGS             - the browser code for Slugs (web Slugs client) src               - source files (contains EGADS, CAPS, wvServer & OpenCSM) training          - training slides and examples
+    pyOcsm            - Python bindings to the OpenCSM API SLUGS             - the browser code for Slugs (web Slugs client) src               - source files (contains EGADS, CAPS, wvServer & OpenCSM) training          - training slides and examples